aclinnovator/aclinnovator.github.io/_posts/2017-1-30-The-Electric-Field-Equation.markdown

 date: 2017-1-30
 ---

+This is a prelude to the post [where I actually do computational modelling of point charge dynamics]({{site.url}}/2017/02/02/Differential-Equations-For-Modelling-Point-Charge.html)

-After much though about how to generalize the equation for field, I realized what was getting me stuck was my ignoring $\hat{r}$ in the equation.
+After much thought about how to generalize the equation for electric field, I realized what was getting me stuck was my ignoring the $\hat{r}$ in the equation.

 Now, substituting $\vec{\mathbb{r}} -\vec{\mathbb{x}}_\text{relative} $, we can "write down" a general electric field equation as a volume integral through the solid $\Omega$: